chandrabca22/Food-Delivery-App/README.md

 Click To See Live : https://chandrabca22.github.io/Food-Delivery-App/

-# Release Version 1.1.1 - 30/06/2023
+# Release Version 1.1.1
-In this release version we have just completed the header part of my Food Delivery App.
+In this release version we have just completed the header part and apart from this we have also complete the section-1 in which you can see the overview of my Food Delivery App.

+# Release Version 2.2.2
+At this point of time we have completed section-2 from section 2 we have started to told you that How the app works.

+1. Create an account
+2. Create/login to an existing account to get started
+3. An account is created with your email and a desired password